OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/DepositManager.sol/contract.DepositManager.md

 Validates that an operator remains solvent after a withdrawal

-*This function ensures that operator assets + borrowed amount >= operator liabilities This is the core solvency constraint for the DepositManager*
+*This function ensures that operator assets + borrowed amount >= operator liabilities This is the core solvency constraint for the DepositManager
+Notes:

+- The solvency checks assume that the value of each vault share is increasing, and will not reduce.
+- In a situation where the assets per share reduces below 1 (at the appropriate decimal scale), the solvency check will fail.*

 ```solidity
 function _validateOperatorSolvency(IERC20 asset_, address operator_) internal view;